ansgarradermacher/plantuml-eclipse/plantuml4eclipse/releng/net.sourceforge.plantuml.parent/README.md

 ### Update GitHub pages

-That is done by a Gradle build script, when you run `./gradlew gitCommitPlantUml4EclipseUpdateSiteToGhPages` in the git repo root directory.
+That is done by a Gradle build script, when you run `./gradlew clean gitCommitPlantUml4EclipseUpdateSiteToGhPages` in the git repo root directory.
 Just check all the changes in the new commit and check if the following steps were successfully done by the build script.

 - cloning *gh-pages* branch to `build/gh-pages` directory